qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 - Explicit `.clone()` avoids accidentally copying string like in C++.
 - ......

+**Rust enables high performance, but doesn't guarantee high performance.** If one evades borrow checker by using `Arc<Mutex<>>` everywhere, the program will be likely slower than using a normal GC language (and has more risk of deadlocking).
+But it's easier to achieve high performance in Rust.
+In other languages, achieving high perfomance often require bypassing a lot of language functionalities.

 **Not all security issues are memory safety issues**.
 According to [Common Weakness Enumeration 2024 Top 25 Most Dangerous Software Weaknesses](https://cwe.mitre.org/top25/archive/2024/2024_cwe_top25.html), many real-world vulnerabilities are XSS, SQL injection, directory traversal, command injection, missing authentication, etc. that are not memory safety.
 The GC languages are also memory-safe [^golang_memory_safety], but there are still vulnerabilities in Java (e.g. Log4j vulnerability).

 [^golang_memory_safety]: Note that Golang is not fully memory-safe under data race.
 For example, string in Golang is 16 bytes, 8-byte pointer and 8-byte length.
 Tearing can cause pointer to mismatch length, prone out-of-bound read.